Interface ControlTowerAsyncClient

 This is a variant of

-1) Using the subscribe helper methodsoftware.amazon.awssdk.services.controltower.paginators.ListEnabledControlsPublisher publisher = client.listEnabledControlsPaginator(request); CompletableFuture<Void> future = publisher.subscribe(res -> { // Do something with the response }); future.get();
+2) Using a custom subscribersoftware.amazon.awssdk.services.controltower.paginators.ListEnabledControlsPublisher publisher = client.listEnabledControlsPaginator(request); CompletableFuture<Void> future = publisher.subscribe(res -> { // Do something with the response }); future.get();

 Note: If you prefer to have control on service calls, use the